Progress to Success with the Learning Radar

 Don’t start again from the top with your studies.
 Instead, AMBOSS is there to help you quickly self-correct, and it doesn’t get more specific—or effective—than the Learning Radar.

 How the Learning Radar Works:

 Here’s an example: let’s say you were wrong on a question about Glyburide.
-When you open up the Learning Card covering the topic, Antidiabetic drugs, and turn on the Learning Radar, you’ll see that specific knowledge point relating to the right answer appear in red.
+When you open up the Article covering the topic, Antidiabetic drugs, and turn on the Learning Radar, you’ll see that specific knowledge point relating to the right answer appear in red.